samarthd007/Doctor_Clinic_Appointment_System/README.md

 then run npm install in project folder to install all project dependencies

+migrate to frontend and hit npm install to frontend dependencies

-run npm start in frontend folder to start the application
+run npm start in frontend folder to start the application  and npm start in main folder to start the backend

 Live Link: https://doctor-appointmentsystem.onrender.com